tblong/aws-snapshot-tool/README.md

 9. Decide how many versions of the snapshots you want and change this in the `config.py` file
 10. Change the Region and Endpoint for AWS in the `config.py` file
 11. Optionally specify a proxy if needed, otherwise set it to '' in the `config.py` file
-12. In the `config.py`file, specify the tags to give to the snapshot
+12. In the `config.py`file, specify the tags that are used to search Volumes and take snapshots
 13. For each Volume that is to have snapshots, give a Tag with a Key and a Value, and put this data in the `config.py` file.
 Default: "autosnap" and the value "true" and "Customer" and the value "Customer Name"
 14. Upon completion of configuring `config.py`, within the project folder, zip up all of the contents(`makesnapshots.py`, `config.py`, boto folder, and boto-2.38.0.dist-info folder) as one zip file
 15. Upload the zip file within the project folder to AWS Lambda